SamMintah/SamMintah/README.md

 # Thanks for stopping by 👋

 ### My name is Samuel Mintah, a Software developer 💻
-with a special interest in IT security, System Programming and Database Administration, skilled in writing and testing code and helping develop software solutions.
+I have a special interest in IT security, System Programming and Database Administration, skilled in writing and testing code and helping develop software solutions.
 I utilize JavaScript and the MERN (MongoDB, Express Js, React Js and Node Js) stack.